 Most people who hike or bike the entire Potawatomi like to start and finish at the Silver Lake beach, but we decided to start out at Blind Lake, about eight miles away.
 Our thinking was that Silver Lake (which has flush toilets and a concession stand) would be a great place for our first big stop.
 Halfmoon Lake would be about 11 miles in, so that would be a good spot for lunch.

-Dave carried a cooler backpack filled with water, while I carried a backpack filled with bug spray and everybody’s phones.
+Dave carried two water coolers filled with water bottles, while I carried a backpack filled with bug spray and everybody’s phones.
 We set out with eight bottles of water and two cans of bug spray, and as we soon discovered, that ratio was a mistake.
 We should have had eight bottles of water and about 16 cans of bug spray.

 PRO TIP NUMBER 1: If you do decide to hike the Potawatomi yourself at some point in your life, bring lots and lots and lots of bug spray.